Development EnvironmentSetting Up a Computer for Rails-based Web Development

 Rails is packaged as a gem that must be installed in order to create, run, and otherwise manage Rails projects.

-macOS First, to install an Rails dependency, we enter this command:
+WindowsLinux First, to install some Rails dependencies, we enter this command:

-All To globally install Rails on our system, we run this command:
+All To globally install Rails, we run this command:

 To verify that Rails was installed successfully, we run this command: